 Our Sally Pearson for World Athlete of the Year

-Blake won the world championships 100m title in Daegu last month when his world record-holding compatriot was disqualified for a false start.
+Blake secured the world championships 100m title last month in Daegu, taking advantage of his world record-holding teammate’s disqualification for a false start.

-And the duo sprinted to landmark times at the Diamond League last month, Bolt running the fastest 100m this year and Blake the second fastest 200m in history.
+Moreover, both sprinters achieved historic times at the Diamond League last month, with Bolt clocking the fastest 100m of the year and Blake recording the second fastest 200m in history.

-Also included are Kenya’s marathon world record holder Patrick Makau, middle-distance runner David Rudisha, German discus thrower Robert Harting, Japanese hammer thrower Koji Murofushi and Grenadian sprinter Kirani James.
+Other notable inclusions in the list are Kenya’s marathon world record holder Patrick Makau, middle-distance runner David Rudisha, German discus thrower Robert Harting, Japanese hammer thrower Koji Murofushi, and Grenadian sprinter Kirani James.

-American triple-jumper Christian Taylor and compatriot Jesse Williams, who competes in the high jump, also made the shortlist.
+Additionally, American triple-jumper Christian Taylor and high jumper Jesse Williams are also featured on the shortlist.

-The women’s list includes three Russians…world heptathlete champion Tatyana Chernova, high jumper Anna Chicherova and javelin thrower Maria Abakumova – American duo Lashinda Demus and Carmelita Jeter, New Zealand shot-putter Valerie Adams and Jamaican sprinter Veronica Campbell-Brown.
+The women’s nominations include three Russian athletes: world heptathlete champion Tatyana Chernova, high jumper Anna Chicherova, and javelin thrower Maria Abakumova, along with American sprinters Lashinda Demus and Carmelita Jeter, New Zealand shot-putter Valerie Adams, and Jamaican sprinter Veronica Campbell-Brown.

-The Africans are Kenyan long distance runner Vivian Cheruiyot and Botswanan 400m runner Amantle Montsho, who won her country’s first ever gold medal at the world championships.
+Kenyan long-distance runner Vivian Cheruiyot and Botswanan 400m runner Amantle Montsho, who made history by winning her country’s first-ever gold medal at the world championships, also stand out among the female candidates.

-The 10 male and 10 female candidates have been selected by an IAAF panel of eight experts with the winners to be announced on November 12.
+An IAAF panel comprising eight experts selected the 10 male and 10 female candidates, with the winners set to be revealed on November 12.

 by Terence Johns